Burnsedia/burnsedia.github.io/src/content/blog/CaseStudy-PrivateCloud-AI-Update.md

+---
-# Case Study: Saving Over 99% by Migrating from Public Cloud to Private Cloud
+title: "Case Study: Saving Over 99% by Migrating from Public Cloud to Private Cloud"
+description: "Why the Private Cloud is perfect for small business"
+pubDate: "Sep 05 2025"
+heroImage: "/CyberPunkLogo2.jpg"
+---

 ## Background